London Stansted Airport, England, United Kingdom: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types G. Make sure to pick the correct kind.
-A lot of adapters on sale are just plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types G. Be sure to find the necessary type.
+The vast majority of adapters on sale are simply plug changers and require your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most places.

 • Power bank for devices